The Employment Law Review: Puerto Rico

 The provisions of an employee handbook and other written norms, policies or benefits are considered part of the employment contract.
 Once these norms and policies are established, the employee and the employer are expected to honour them.

-The rules of conduct and discipline must be reasonable and non-discriminatory as to their content and application.
+The rules of conduct and discipline must be reasonable and non-discriminatory in content and application.
 Depending on the circumstances, an employee's failure to comply with rules duly notified could constitute just cause for disciplinary action, including termination of employment.
-Consequently, employers usually include the rules of conduct in the employee handbook, and provide a copy of the rules to employees.
+Consequently, employers usually include the rules of conduct in the employee handbook and provide a copy of the rules to employees.

 Although not required in general, best practice is for employers to have and distribute written basic rules of conduct, policies and procedures, as they are important tools for managing potential risks relating to employment practices and to ensure compliance with the many statutory requirements applicable in Puerto Rico.

 Notwithstanding the above, local and US laws require employers to have in place and disseminate written sexual harassment and anti-discrimination policies, including prohibited conduct and a mechanism to report and investigate complaints.
-Similarly, under local law, employers are required to have a domestic violence protocol and policies specifically addressing gender identity and sexual orientation discrimination.
+Similarly, under local law, employers are required to have a domestic violence protocol and policies specifically addressing gender identity, sexual orientation discrimination and workplace harassment.
 Employers that perform drug testing are also required to establish a policy, rules of conduct and regulations compliant with Act No. 59 of 8 August 1997 (Act 59).
 Also, under Puerto Rico law, employers who conduct electronic surveillance in the workplace are required to have and distribute an electronic surveillance policy.

 It is not legally required, but is recommended, that these policies be in Spanish and that employers maintain evidence of their notification to and signed receipt by employees.

 Puerto Rico Act No. 3 of 13 March 1942 (Act 3) provides for maternity leave.
-Under Act 3, pregnant and adopting mothers (and some experiencing a miscarriage) are generally entitled to eight weeks of maternity leave paid by the employer (four weeks before the birth and four weeks afterwards, but typically subject to change depending on the employee's ability to work and medical certifications).
-If a pregnant employee suffers post partum complications and is still unable to work after taking all the weeks of post partum rest, she is entitled to additional unpaid leave of up to 12 weeks, provided that before the expiry of the extended rest period, she provides the employer with a medical certificate confirming the facts.
+Under Act 3, pregnant and adopting mothers of children five years of age or younger not registered in school (and some experiencing a miscarriage) are generally entitled to eight weeks of maternity leave paid by the employer (four weeks before the birth and four weeks afterwards, but typically subject to change depending on the employee's ability to work and medical certifications).
+Adopting mothers of children aged six years or older are generally entitled to five weeks of maternity leave from the date the minor child joins the family.
+If a pregnant employee suffers post-partum complications and is still unable to work after taking all the weeks of post-partum rest, she is entitled to additional unpaid leave of up to 12 weeks, provided that, before the expiry of the extended rest period, she provides the employer with a medical certificate confirming the facts.
 The employee is entitled to reinstatement at the conclusion of the original and the extended leaves of absence and double damages for violations of Act 3.

 Act 3 prohibits discrimination in employment because of pregnancy, childbirth and related medical conditions.
 It makes it unlawful for an employer to dismiss, lay off, reduce the salary or affect other conditions of employment for the aforementioned reasons, or because of the diminished productivity or a decrease in the quality of work performed by an employee while pregnant.
 Puerto Rico Act No. 69 of 6 July 1985 also protects pregnant women from employment discrimination.